 As their name suggests, the clouded leopard has cloud-like spots on their fur.
-They weigh between 25 to 50 pounds, with males generally twice the size as females.
+They weigh between 25–50 pounds, with males generally twice the size as females.

-These specialized bones make it possible for the clouded leopard to climb upside down, hang from their back feet, allow them to grab prey with front paws, or even climb headfirst down a tree.
-The clouded leopard's long tail provides for balance while climbing.
-They are also good swimmers.
-Clouded leopards are ambush predators stalking, their prey from the ground as well as the trees.
-They prey upon small deer, wild boars, monkeys, birds.
-These beautiful cats are listed as vulnerable by the IUCN Red List.
+These specialized bones make it possible for the clouded leopard to climb upside down, hang from their back feet and grab prey with their front paws, or even climb headfirst down a tree.
+The clouded leopard's long tail also provides balance while climbing.
+They are good swimmers too!
+Clouded leopards are ambush predators, stalking their prey from the ground as well as the trees.
+They prey upon small deer, wild boars, monkeys, and birds.
+Clouded leopards are believed to be solitary except for when breeding or mothers caring for their young.
+These beautiful cats are listed as Vulnerable by the IUCN Red List.
 Threats to clouded leopard include habitat loss and poaching, both contributing to the decline in wild population.
-Clouded leopards are believed to solitary except for when breeding or mothers caring for their young.
-Females have 1 to 5 cubs, who are born helpless, relying on their mothers for the first part of their life.

-The clouded leopard has the longest canines compared to their skull and body size than any other cat.
+In comparison to other cats, the clouded leopard has the longest canines in relation to their skull and body size.

-medium sized hoofed animals such as deer, wild boar, also gibbons, macaques, slow loris, birds
+Deer, wild boar, gibbons, macaques, slow loris, birds

 Nocturnal nature and climbing ability